HVML/PurC/README.md

 For more information about HVML, please refer to the documents in the following repository:

 - [HVML Documents](https://gitlab.fmsoft.cn/hvml/hvml-docs)

+For more information about HVML, please refer to <https://github.com/HVML>.

+### Application Framework

+When we used HVML to build the framework for GUI applications, we got a totally different framework other than Java, C#, or Swift.

+In a complete HVML-based application framework, a standalone UI renderer is usually included.
+Developers write HVML programs to manipulate the page content that describes the user interface, and the page content is finally processed by the renderer and displayed on the screen.
+The HVML program runs in the HVML interpreter, which can interact easily with the runtime environment of other existing programming languages.
+The HVML program receives data or events generated by other foreign programs or the renderer, and converts it into the description of the UI or changes of UI according to the instructions of the HVML program.

+With this design, we separate all applications involving the GUI into two loose modules:

+- First, a data processing module independent of the user interface, developers can use any programming language and development tools they are familiar with to develop this module.
+For example, when it comes to artificial intelligence processing, developers choose C++ or Python; in C++ code, apart from loading HVML programs, developers do not need to consider anything related to interface rendering and interaction, such as creating a button or clicking a menu item.
+Developers only need to prepare the data needed to render the user interface in the C++ code, and these data are usually represented by JSON.

+- Second, one or more programs written in the HVML language (HVML programs) to complete the manipulation of the user interface.
+The HVML program generates the description information of the user interface according to the data provided by the data processing module, and updates the user interface according to the user's interaction or the calculation results obtained from the data processing module, or drives the data processing module to complete certain tasks according to the user's interaction.

+In this way, the HVML application framework liberates the code for manipulating interface elements from the tranditional design pattern of calling interfaces such as C/C++, Java, C#  and uses HVML code instead.
+HVML uses a tag language similar to HTML to manipulate interface elements.
+By hiding a lot of details, it reduces the program complexity caused by directly using low-level programming languages to manipulate interface elements.

 ## Source Tree of PurC